Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Definition of Program Semantics

 The trace semantics $\de{-} \colon \mathsf{Cmd} \to \pom$, shown in \Cref{fig:trace-semantics}, interprets every command as a pomset with formulae.
 We use several operators to construct pomsets.
 First, $\singleton- \colon \lab \to \pom$ constructs a singleton pomset with the given label.
 This is used for the semantics of $\skp$ and actions $a \in \act$.
 Next, we have three combinators for combining pomsets, which we demonstrate pictorially below.
 The first is sequential composition $\Alpha\fatsemi\Beta$, which constructs a pomset where all the actions from $\Alpha$ occur before those in $\Beta$.
 In the diagram, $a_1\to a_2$ indicates causality ($a_1$ occurs before $a_2)$

 The second combinator is guarded choice $\guard(b, \Alpha, \Beta)$, where the test $b$ becomes the new root and all formulae of the nodes in $\Alpha$ and $\Beta$ are updated to indicate that the new root must pass or fail, respectively, as indicated by the arrows labelled $\mathsf{T}$ and $\mathsf{F}$.
-Finally, parallel composition $\Alpha \parallel \Beta$ joins the two pomsets with a new no-op root, so that the actions of $\Alpha$ and $\Beta$ can be interleaved without restriction. { \ar@<.05mm>@[NavyBlue]^{\Tarr}[ul] \ar@<-.05mm>@[NavyBlue][ul] \ar@<-.05mm>@[Maroon]_{\Farr}[ur] \ar@<.05mm>@[Maroon][ur] }
+Finally, parallel composition $\Alpha \parallel \Beta$ joins the two pomsets with a new no-op root, so that the actions of $\Alpha$ and $\Beta$ can be interleaved without restriction.

 The semantics of loops is given by a least fixed point of the characteristic function $\Phi_{\tuple{b, C}}$, which is Scott continuous since it is defined using $\guard$ and $\fatsemi$, both of which are Scott continuous \cite{zilberstein2025denotational}.
 This means that the least fixed point is equal to the supremum of the finite unrollings of $\Phi_{\tuple{b, C}}$, as shown in the following diagram.